BlockchainCommons/law-and-advocacy/README.md

 * Define and advocate a new techno-social contract of decentralized infrastructure, based on human dignity, respect for the individual, and mutual benefit for all contributors.

-We don't want the internet to be built for the corporations, we want it to be guilt for the individuals, and for it to benefit everyone equally.
+We don't want the internet to be built for the corporations, we want it to be built for the individuals, and for it to benefit everyone equally.

 ## The Gordian Principles

-More of our [vision](https://www.blockchaincommons.com/vision.html) is embedded in our [Gordian Principles](https://github.com/BlockchainCommons/Gordian#gordian-principles).
+More of our [Vision](https://www.blockchaincommons.com/vision.html) is embedded in our [Gordian Principles](https://github.com/BlockchainCommons/Gordian#gordian-principles).
 We advocate for software that meets four primary goals:

 * **Independence.** We want to safeguard user freedom from involuntary oversight or external control.
-* **Privacy.** We want to protect against coercion with non-correlation, privacy, and pseudonymity.
+* **Privacy.** We want to protect against coercion by advocating non-correlation, privacy, and pseudonymity.
 * **Resilience.** We want to protect against the likelihood of losing digital assets via any means.
 * **Openness.** We want to support open infrastructure that allow users to freely move their data among many apps.

 ## Legal Testimony

-Specifications offer a bottom-up approach to advocacy: giving developers the tools to make our vision of a human internet a reality.
+Specifications offer a bottom-up approach to advocacy, giving developers the tools to make our vision of a human internet a reality.
 However, advocacy also requires a top-down approach: working with legislatures to ensure that laws reflect our goals and don't run counter to them.

 The following files are general overviews related to legislation.